austinjohnkaylor/MicrosoftLearnTutorials/Build your first microservice with .NET/README.md

 [Docker](https://www.docker.com) is an open-source project for automating the deployment of applications as portable, self-sufficient containers that can run in the cloud or on-premises

 [Other Stacks](https://www.cloudzero.com/blog/docker-alternatives)

+## Microservices Orchestration
+Running 1 service in a docker container is fine, especially for a small application.
+But what if more services get added to the application?
+This will make it difficult to scale out and manager all these different services.

+This is where Orchestration comes in, which helps with composing applications consisting of many microservices into one deployable unit.
+That unit is then moved — or deployed — to a host.

+Once deployed, the orchestrator then helps with managing the host.
+It can automatically start the containers, scale them out with multiple instances per image, suspend them, or shut them down when needed.
+The orchestrator can also control how containers access resources like the network and data storage

+## Docker Compose
+For this application, a full-fledged orchestrator might be a bit overkill for this, given how simple it is.

+Ideally, our app just needs a way to deploy a the backend and frontend images together as a single unit without the overhead of an orchestrator.
+This is where Docker Compose comes in.
+Docker Compose is just a YAML file that specifies what services are needed for a given application.

+In our case, we just need to put both the backend and frontend in the docker compose.
+This will group them together as one "unit"

+Docker Compose works fine for testing scenarios, but should probably be left to the test or dev environment.
+Production scenarios should utilize a full-fledged orchestrator